Vincent Buckley

-Life
+Early life

 Buckley was born in 1925 in Romsey, Victoria to Patrick Buckley, a carter and sometime farm labourer, and his wife Frances Margaret Buckley, née Condonto.
-He attended St Patrick’s College in East Melbourne. living in a dormitory.
+He attended St Patrick’s College in East Melbourne, living in a dormitory.

+Career

 In 1942, Buckley worked for eight months as a clerk in the Commonwealth Department of Supply and Shipping.
 On 13 December 1943, Buckley enlisted in the Royal Australian Air Force, where he served as a recorder.
 On 5 February 1945, after spending several months in a military hospital in Sydney, he was discharged due to a disability.

 In 1946, Buckley entered University of Melbourne and on 12 July 1947, he married Edna Jean Forbes.
 The couple had two daughters and later divorced.
 In 1950, Buckley received a bachelor's degree from the university and in 1951 started teaching English there.
 In 1954, Buckley was awarded a master's degree from the university.
 That same year, he published his first poetry collection, The World’s Flesh.

 In 1955, Buckley received a two-year scholarship to St. Catharine's College, Cambridge, in the United Kingdom to study the moral criticism of Matthew Arnold, F. R. Leavis and T. S. Eliot.
 During this period, he was able to take side trips to Ireland.

 In 1957, Buckley returned to the University of Melbourne and published his collection, Poetry: Mainly Australian.
 In 1958, he was named the Lockie Fellow at the university.
 He edited the magazine, Prospect, from 1958 to 1964, and was the poetry editor of the Bulletin from 1961 until 1963.
 In 1966, Buckley published the collection Arcady and Other Places and in 1967 held a personal Chair in Poetry at the university.

 Between 1967 and 1979, Buckley lived for periods in Ireland, where he founded the Committee for Civil Rights.
 In 1972, the University of Melbourne awarded him the Dublin prize.
 On 18 September 1976, in Middle Brighton, Buckley married Penelope Jane Curtis, a 33-year-old research student In 1982, Buckley was awarded the Christopher Brennan Award.
 In 1987, due to bad health, Buckley retired from the university.